Gentrack/gcis-demo-pay-with-confidence/README.md

 # Pay with Confidence

 Getting parted with money is always a very sensitive subject, even if this is just another electricity bill.
-Although automatic bill payment plans make your customers’ life easier ensuring them that bills are paid on time and in full each month, not everyone feels comfortable with funds being withdrawn without any control on their side.
+Although automatic bill payment plans make your customersâ€™ life easier ensuring them that bills are paid on time and in full each month, not everyone feels comfortable with funds being withdrawn without any control on their side.
 This is where manual payments come on the stage.
-Totally controlled by customer, they require just a bit of customer’s attention once the latter gets notified that the bill was ready.
+Totally controlled by customer, they require just a bit of customerâ€™s attention once the latter gets notified that the bill was ready.
 In this demo, we show how you can use rich push notification from your mobile application to let your customer make well-informed payment decision and pay their bill with confidence in one click, keeping things under control.

 ![Sample Rich Push Notification](rich-push.png)